 6. Establish Clear Policies and Procedures

-- Documentation: Develop clear and comprehensive EHS policies and procedures that outline roles, responsibilities, and expectations.
-Ensure all employees have access to these documents and understand their importance.
+- Documentation: Develop comprehensive, accessible EHS policies and procedures that clearly define roles, responsibilities, and compliance expectations.
+All employees — including contractors and temporary workers — must have access to relevant safety documentation at their workstation or job site.

 7. Promote Continuous Improvement